President Karen Yee, Ph.D.

 Vice-President Haifa Ghandour, Ph.D.

-Haifa is a Biochemist and Molecular Biologist, obtained her BSc. in Biology, MSc. and PhD. in Medical Sciences at the Technion – Israel Institute of Technology.
-Haifa completed postdoctoral trainings at the USDA-HNRCA of Tufts University and at the Pathology Department of Brigham’s and Women Hospital and Harvard Medical School.
-Haifa moved to Seattle to work as a Senior Scientist at AMRI, where she led several integrated drug discovery programs aimed at identifying small molecules therapeutic candidates targeting GPCRs, MAP Kinases, small GTPases and NFkB.
-Later Haifa joined GnuBio, a startup biotech company in Cambridge, as a Senior Principal Scientist and Group Leader where she worked on developing a novel next generation sequencing platforms and applications for cancer diagnostics.
-Haifa’s scientific interests are focused on Personalized Medicine, identifying companion diagnostics to develop safe therapeutics that target genes and pathways tailored to patients genomics and genetics.
-Haifa has been involved with AWIS since 2007, she had served on both boards of MASS AWIS and Seattle AWIS.
-She established and coordinated the “Group Mentoring” program for the Seattle chapter in 2008 and chaired the Mentoring Committee for two years.
-At MASS AWIS, Haifa has been a co-chair of the Sponsorship Committee since 2011, and serves as a mentor for the MASS AWIS “Mentoring Circles” program.
-Haifa is passionate about developing women careers, and on her free time she enjoys nature through traveling, hiking, running and dining.
+Haifa holds a BSc. in Biology, MSc. and PhD. in Medical Sciences from the Technion – Israel Institute of Technology, and had completed postdoctoral trainings at the USDA-HNRCA of Tufts University and at the Pathology Department of Brigham’s and Women Hospital and Harvard Medical School.
+Haifa scientific interest includes Precision Medicine and Molecular Diagnostics, and currently she is a Lead Scientist at Aldatu Biosciences, a startup company based at the Harvard Life Lab and focused on developing molecular diagnostics for HIV drug resistance in Sub-Saharan Africa.
+Prior to Aldatu, Haifa was a Senior Principal Scientist/Group Leader at GnuBio, a startup company where she worked on developing NGS platforms and applications for cancer diagnostics.
+Before her startups career, Haifa was a Senior Scientist at AMRI, a CRO in Seattle, where she led several integrated drug discovery programs aimed at identifying small molecules therapeutic targets.
+Haifa has been involved with AWIS since 2007, she has served on both boards of MASS AWIS and Seattle AWIS.
+She established the “Group Mentoring” program for the Seattle chapter in 2008 and chaired the Mentoring Committee.
+At MASS AWIS, Haifa co-chaired the Sponsorship Committee since 2012, and served as a mentor for the MASS AWIS “Mentoring Circles” program.

 Treasurer Mareshia Donald, Ph.D.